jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### <a name="governance">Decentralized Governance</a>

-A centralized governance implies a single technology o framework.
-Once a framework is set, libraries or some components are built to be delivered to development teams in order to get more productivity.
-Then, when several applications have been developed, changing the framework becomes a big challenge.
+A centralized governance usually implies a single technology o framework.
+Once a framework is set, libraries or some components are built to be delivered to development teams in order to get more productivity reusing components and libraries between applications.
+Time after, when several applications have been developed, changing the framework becomes a big challenge.

 Choosing just one technology or framework has some limitations like: